iliya1984/DevRepository/rafael-task-project/readme.txt

 9 - To view the code open project in VSCode IDE
 10 - Run command line tool as Administrator
-11 - Open project root directory with cd {Project_Dir} command 12 - Run "npm install" command to install all packages 13 - Run "npm run start:dev" command in order to run application 14 - (Optional) Install fiddler
+11 - Open project root directory with cd {Project_Dir} command 12 - Run "git clone https://github.com/iliya1984/DevRepository.git" command
+13 - Run "npm install" command to install all packages 14 - Run "npm run start:dev" command in order to run application 15 - (Optional) Install fiddler

 You can use following HTTP request examples to test the application